147loch/edwc/README.md

   4. Does your pull request make EDWC easier to use or keeps it simple and accessible?
   5. Does your commit/pull request engender bugs/incompabilities/vulnerabilities or breaks anything?
   6. Does it fit the main goal of EDWC (an app that helps Elite: Dangerous players to play and find their way in the game)?
-  7. Does the commit requires new dependecies?
+  7. Does the commit requires new dependencies?
   8. Does the commit respects the [License](/LICENSE.md) of EDWC, or other dependencies' licenses?
   9. - Is the pull request fitting the way EDWC is written?
 (This is not a main one, but try to keep it a two-spaces ident at least)
      - Does it includes basic ES6 writing styles, i.e. let/const or [other ES6 features](http://es6-features.org).